Back

 OUR APPROACH

-When Mersedé Mirshamsi and I were tasked with redesigning our PDP experience, we took a rapidly iterative approach with multiple user testing mile stones.
-We worked under creative direction from Eden Smith and Rachel Felsinger to created fully function DSK and MOB prototypes for A/B tests and user interviews conducted by our UXR Team.
-These findings drove us towards a usable product with refined features our users appreciate.
-While being mindful of user’s needs, we maintained an elevated “Ralph Lauren” aesthetic focusing on imagery and video.
+When Mersedé Mirshamsi and I were tasked with redesigning our PDP experience, we took a rapidly iterative approach with multiple user testing milestones.
+We worked under creative direction from Eden Smith and Rachel Felsinger to craft fully functional DSK and MOB prototypes for A/B tests and user interviews conducted by our UXR Team.
+These findings drove us towards a usable product with refined features that our users appreciate.
+While being mindful of user’s needs, we maintained an elevated “Ralph Lauren” aesthetic focusing on rich imagery and video.

 Once we had a base design optimized for our users, we partnered with our global Commerce Management teams to finesse features that aligned with regional business goals.
 This required a lot of cross departmental collaboration with clear, concise, effective communication within a tight timeline.